Chontal language (Guerrero): Classification

-Due to the lack of data, Chontal of Guerrero is unclassifiable.
-One 16th-century report mentioned that it was "spoken in the throat" and that "it wasn't written because it wasn't pronounced".
-The same report related it to Tuxtec, another unclassified language spoken to the east, in towns such as Iguala, Mayanalan, Tlalcozauhtitlan and Oapan.
+Due to the lack of data, Guerrero Chontal is unclassifiable.
+One 16th-century report related it to Tuxtec, another unclassified language spoken to the east, in towns such as Iguala, Mayanalan, Tlalcozauhtitlan and Oapan.
 It has thus been suggested that Chontal and Tuxtec could have been related, or even dialects of the same language.
 However, a different source mentioned that Tuxtec was once spoken in Ixcateopan, but by 1579 Chontal had replaced it.